vanheeringen-lab/seq2science/docs/content/workflows/scrna_seq.md

 The ` bc:umi:set` format can be supplied as an alternative to the short-hand syntax.
 For more information on the BUS format, consider the [Kallisto](https://pachterlab.github.io/kallisto/manual) manual.

+##### Input preparations for KITE workflow
+The steps to prepare an analysis for Feature Barcoding experiments deviate slighlty from the standard seq2science workflow.
+In essence, we quantify the abundance of sequence features such as antibody tags rather than transcripts.
+Therefore, our index does not rely on a particular assembly but is build from these sequence features.
+Please consider the offical (kite)[https://github.com/pachterlab/kite] documentation for mroe details.

 #### Examples